aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 -> **NOTE:** From version 1.72.0, Some parameters have been removed from resource,You can check them below and re-import the cluster if necessary.

--> **NOTE:** From version 1.109.1, Professional managed cluster supports zero worker node。
+-> **NOTE:** From version 1.109.1, Professional managed cluster supports zero worker node.
+For more information, see [Create an ACK cluster with no worker node by using Terraform](https://help.aliyun.com/document_detail/205101.html).

 ## Example Usage